-Benefits of Sports Massage are not just for the pros.
-They’re extended to anyone who participates in a regular exercise program.
+Benefits of Massage are extended to anyone who participates in a regular exercise program.
 Massage acts to improve performance, reduce pain, prevent injury, encourage focus and shorten recovery time.

 The increased and enhanced blood circulation helps to relieve muscle tension, reduce soreness and make for a faster recovery.
 Relaxed muscles can experience an increase in range of motion and flexibility.
 Both of those benefits can lead to better athletic performance.